Johnstown, Pennsylvania: History

+Johnstown was settled by Europeans in 1770.
+Its population and economy expanded from the post-Civil War period well into the 20th century, as the Industrial Revolution stimulated manufacturing, mining of iron and coal, and the rise of the steel industry.
+These industrial jobs attracted migrants from the South and new groups of immigrants from Eastern and Southern Europe.

-Johnstown was settled in 1770.
-The city has experienced three major floods in its history.
-The Johnstown Flood of May 31, 1889, occurred after the South Fork Dam collapsed 14.1 mi upstream from the city during heavy rains.
+The city has suffered three major floods in its history.
+The Johnstown Flood of May 31, 1889, occurred after the earthen South Fork Dam collapsed 14.1 mi upstream from the city during heavy rains.
 At least 2,209 people died as a result of the flood and subsequent fire that raged through the debris.

 Another major flood occurred in 1936.
 Despite a pledge by President Franklin Delano Roosevelt to make the city flood free, and despite subsequent work to do so, another major flood occurred in 1977.

-Before becoming an independent town, Windber, Pennsylvania, was considered a part of the city.
+Before becoming an independent town, Windber was considered a part of the city.

 The city is home to five national historic districts: the Downtown Johnstown Historic District, Cambria City Historic District, Minersville Historic District, Moxham Historic District, and Old Conemaugh Borough Historic District.
 Individual listings on the National Register of Historic Places are the Grand Army of the Republic Hall, Cambria Iron Company, Cambria Public Library Building, Bridge in Johnstown City, Nathan's Department Store, and Johnstown Inclined Railway.